LGBTQ people face higher covid-19 risks. But no one knows the true toll on the community.

 Tyler, a 67-year-old D.C. resident, asked whether there was anything he could do.
 “You’re in my prayers,” he said.
 The next day, Tyler texted him again, asking how he was feeling.
 He got no answer.

 Campbell, who had diabetes and had previously had a heart attack, died Nov.
 23 of complications of covid-19, the disease caused by the novel coronavirus.
-A devout Catholic, he spent decades working in a laboratory and was a beloved “uncle” to the children who grew up next door to him in a Southeast D.C. apartment complex, said Roberta Stephanie Campbell, who considered herself his “niece.”
+A devout Catholic, he spent decades working in a laboratory and was a beloved “uncle” to the children who grew up next door to him in a Southeast Washington apartment complex, said Roberta Stephanie Campbell, who considered herself his “niece.”

-He was one of about a half dozen of Tyler’s friends who have died with a novel coronavirus infection.
-Like Tyler, and like most of the loved ones he’s lost to the pandemic, Campbell also was a Black gay man, a member of two communities that face higher risks of becoming severely ill with the virus, according to the Centers for Disease Control and Prevention.
+He was one of about a half-dozen of Tyler’s friends who have died with a novel coronavirus infection.
+Like Tyler, and like most of the loved ones Tyler has lost to the pandemic, Campbell also was a Black gay man, a member of two communities that face higher risks of becoming severely ill with the virus, according to the Centers for Disease Control and Prevention.

-A report the CDC released this month found that gay, lesbian and bisexual people in the United States have higher rates of self-reported underlying conditions associated with severe covid-19 outcomes, including asthma, cancer, heart disease, obesity, kidney disease and stroke than heterosexual people.
+A report the CDC released this month found that gay, lesbian and bisexual people in the United States have higher rates of self-reported underlying conditions associated with severe covid-19 outcomes, including asthma, cancer, heart disease, obesity, kidney disease and stroke, than heterosexual people.
 Within this community, Black and Hispanic people are particularly vulnerable, according to the report, which relied on 2017-2019 data from a collection of population health surveys called the Behavioral Risk Factor Surveillance System.

 Gay, lesbian and bisexual people experience stigma and discrimination in their lives that “can increase vulnerabilities to illness and limit the means to achieving optimal health and well-being,” the authors wrote in the CDC report.
 Advocates say this is especially true for the transgender community, but the CDC report said the number of respondents identifying as transgender or nonbinary was too small for reliable estimates compared with the non-transgender population.

-The report is the CDC’s first in-depth study focusing on the potential impact of the novel coronavirus on the LGBTQ population.
+The report is the CDC’s first in-depth study focusing on the potential impact of the coronavirus on the LGBTQ population.
 But as the report’s authors point out, no one knows the true toll of the virus on that community — because the United States is not collecting the data necessary to study it.

 Since the early days of the pandemic, LGBTQ advocates have urged health officials at the state and national levels to collect data about sexual orientation and gender identity as they track covid-19 cases.
 A few states and jurisdictions, including California, Pennsylvania and the District of Columbia, pledged to begin doing so.
 But nearly a year into the pandemic, little progress has been made in releasing this data publicly, doctors, advocates and lawmakers say.